 “Eyvazov’s unique timbre, which the Los Angeles Times described as metallic, stentorian and markedly Italianate, and his extraordinary stage presence helped him carve out an exceptional career, including leading operatic roles and recitals.”

 At the end of the program, the artists came back for duets between Netrebko and Rachvelishvili and Eyvazov and Platanias, featuring well-known Verdi favorites.
 The four artists ended with a magnificent quartet.
 The crowd went absolutely wild for them, as well they should!
 It was a splendid performance!

 Drama After the Opera

 Most evening events in Athens begive after 9:00 p.m.
 The Verdi Gala started at 9:30 and ended close to midnight.
-I found myself in an unexpected drama, since for now, the Athens Metro and Trams stop running after midnight.
+I found myself in an unexpected drama, since for now with Covid restrictions, the Athens Metro and Trams stop running after midnight.
 The options were walking home in the dark, taking a bus, or trying to hail a taxi.
 As you can imagine, with the huge opera crowd, there was much competition for taxis.
 I walked quite a distance and then caught a bus.
 Since it was pitch dark and the bus pickup and drop-off points are different than the Metro and Trams, my orientation got fuzzy.
 Even with the help of a mapping app, it took time to sort it out.
 After walking through some dark sidestreets near my apartment, I finally made it home after 1:00 a.m.